odoo/documentation/content/administration/install/install.rst

           C:\> python odoo-bin -r dbuser -w dbpassword --addons-path=addons -d mydb

-      Where `CommunityPath` is the path of the Odoo Community installation, `dbuser` is the PostgreSQL login, `dbpassword` is the PostgreSQL password and `mydb` is the default database to serve on `localhost:8069`.
+      Where `CommunityPath` is the path of the Odoo Community installation, `dbuser` is the PostgreSQL login, `dbpassword` is the PostgreSQL password, and `mydb` is the name of the PostgreSQL database.

    .. group-tab:: Linux